angad305/Android-PdfViewer/README.md

  1. Asset Path like "file:///android_asset/sample.pdf"
  2. Android Uri
  3. Network url like "https://example.com/sample.pdf"
- 4. Direct file path (not recommended) like "/sdcard/Downloads/sample.pdf" or "file:///sdcard/Downloads/sample.pdf"
+ 4. ~~Direct file path  like "/sdcard/Downloads/sample.pdf" or "file:///sdcard/Downloads/sample.pdf"(not recommended)~~

 > [!WARNING]
 > You should not call below members before the PdfViewer is initialized!